nibblonian9/twitter_analytics_task/README.md

 ## Deliverables

-You can take upto 1 week from the time you receive this task.
+You can take upto 4 days from the time you receive this task.

 After you have completed the task, you can email us the Jupyter notebooks (training and analysis) and we will have a disucssion over the notebooks during the final round of interview.